SBIA expresses support for “Investing in Main Street Act”

 H.R.
-4256 would amend the Small Business Investment Act of 1958 to allow a bank or federal savings association to invest up to 15% of their capital and surplus in SBICs, still subject to the approval of the bank regulator if above 5%.
-This would correct the mismatch between bank regulations and small business investment law without amending bank laws or regulations.
+400 would amend the Small Business Investment Act of 1958 to allow a bank or federal savings association to invest up to 15% of their capital and surplus in SBICs.
+This would correct a mismatch between bank law and small business investment law.

 SBIA has long been a proponent of market-driven solutions to capital access and inclusivity.
 Small business investors want to work with the Administration and Congress on a bipartisan basis to promote policies that expand the benefits of free enterprise to all Americans.